 Justin Bieber Gets Into Scuffle With Aggressive Fan Trying To Take A Selfie — Watch Video

 Woah!
-Justin Bieber’s selfie with a fan took an unexpected turn when thing got pretty physical!
+Justin Bieber’s selfie with a fan took an unexpected turn when things got pretty physical!
 Watch the awkward interaction here!

 When it comes to Justin Bieber, 24, some Beliebers get a little too excited.
 While walking to his car on April 7, the “What Do You Mean” singer was approached by a very aggressive fan, who we assume wanted to take a selfie.
 However, when the fan tried to take the pic, Justin slapped his phone away!
 Although it’s unclear as to why the situation escalated, we have reason to believe it had something to do with the nasty fall he took while playing soccer that same day.
 If you recall, Justin and his friends took a trip to Playa Vista, CA to enjoy a game, but it didn’t go as planned because Justin appeared to have twisted his ankle.
 Poor thing!
 So, maybe the twisted ankle and the aggressive fan was not a good combination.
 Take a look at the video below!